A team of

 What was your first job?

-What is your favorite place in LA?
+What is your favorite place in VA?

 What’s your favorite beach in LA?

-What’s your favorite road trip from LA?
+What’s your favorite road trip from VA?

 What’s your favorite city besides LA?